 England Weather, climate and geography

-Weather & climate
+Weather and climate

 Best time to visit

-Mainland England makes up around two-thirds of the British Isles.
+Mainland England makes up almost half of the British Isles.
 There are also several small islands including the Isle of Wight and the Isles of Scilly both of which lie off the south coast.
 In the south, much of the landscape is made up of undulating green hills given over to agriculture, with the South Downs and Cotswolds being prime examples of this.
 The east and north of England is flat and low lying – most notably in the east are the Fens, flat marshland that surrounds the East Anglian towns of Cambridge and Peterborough.
 The coastline is endlessly varied, with northern England's coast made up mainly of flat sand dunes, whereas the south is notable for the Jurassic Coast of Dorset, a World Heritage site where the cliffs span 153km (95 miles) and 185 million years of history, and numerous fossil discoveries have been made.

 Further north, the landscape becomes more dramatic.
 The mountain ranges of the Yorkshire Dales and Lake District in the northwest afford picturesque views of valleys, lakes, forest and mountains, making both destinations popular with hikers.
 The Pennine mountain range (also known as the 'backbone of England') bisects the northern region, creating a natural divide between the North West and North East.
-Traversed by the Pennine Way, the UK's longest footpath, hikers can get up close to one of the most scenic in England and take in the most scenic part of England.
+Traversed by the Pennine Way, the UK's longest footpath, hikers can get up close to one of the most scenic in England and take in one of the most scenic parts of England.